Staff profiles

 Lecturer (E&S)

-Davina is interested in concepts of post-colonial identity, migration, ecology (rivers and seaweed), sonic and immersive storytelling ('haunted' spaces and embodiment), in all kinds of literature, but especially contemporary women's writing, poetry and its intersections with visual culture, philosophy, creative non-fiction and nature writing.
-Her poetic memoir, Shalimar: A Story of Place and Migration, was published with Little Toller books (2022) and selected as the text which would launch the new digital publishing platform, Spiracle Audio.
+Davina is interested in concepts of post-colonial identity, migration, ecology, sonic and immersive storytelling ('haunted' spaces and embodiment), in all kinds of literature, but especially modern and contemporary women's writing, poetry and its intersections with visual and material culture, philosophy, creative non-fiction and nature writing.
+Her poetic memoir, Shalimar: A Story of Place and Migration, was published with Little Toller books (2022) and was selected as the text which would launch the new digital publishing platform, Spiracle Audio.
 On Shalimar, Marina Warner describes Quinlivan as ‘a writer of rare gentleness and insight (…) she winds us into the skein of her extended diasporic family, expressing the complexity of identity today.
 Deftly she weaves back and forth in time as she braids these memories, in a sustained, observant, poetic act of attention — and love’.
+Shalimar was a Waterstones bookseller choice (Tottenham Court Road and High Holborn), 'headline' feature with Hinterland: Creative Non-Fiction Magazine July 2023 and shortlisted for the Association for the Study of Literature and the Environment Creative Writing Prize 2023.

-She is currently working on a follow up to Shalimar on migration and the Grand Union Canal, the river Exe and the Chindwin in Myanmar, entitled Waterlines,a series of poems retelling fairyales in a modern and ecological context, and a novel set between Cornwall and the Black Sea.
-She is also researching critical-creative projects on nature writing and decolonisation.
-Alongside this creative practice, she is co-editing a special issue of film-philosophy on ‘Poetry and Cinema’ and a collection of essays on radical bodies (Bloomsbury, 2023).
+She is currently a research associate (AHRC-funded) working with StoryArcs (Bath Spa); she is also working on a follow up to Shalimar on migration and inherited traumaa series of short stories retelling fairyales in a modern and ecological context, and a novel set between Cornwall and the Black Sea.
+She is also researching critical-creative projects on nature writing and histories of mixed heritage identity in the West of England.

-Before joining The University of Exeter, Davina taught elsewhere in Higher Education for 16 years, including 12 years as a Senior Lecturer in Critical and Historical Studies at Kingston School of Art, Kingston University.
-She is the author of several academic monographs including The Spirit of the Beehive: Girlhood and Ecology (BFI Film Classics, forthcoming), Joanna Hogg: New British Art Cinema (EUP, forthcoming), Deborah Levy’s Inner Cinema: Literature, Imagination, Landscapes (forthcoming), Filming the Body in Crisis: Trauma, Healing and Hopefulness (Palgrave, 2015), The Place of Breath in Cinema (EUP, 2012).
-She has presented her work at over 40 academic conferences and her work on breath and phenomenology served as the primary text for two special issues of peer-reviewed journals.
+Before joining The University of Exeter, Davina taught elsewhere in Higher Education for 16 years, including 12 years as a Senior Lecturer in Critical and Historical Studies at Kingston School of Art, Kingston University, and several years in the Department of Film Studies at King's College London.
+She is the author of several academic monographs including The Spirit of the Beehive: Girlhood and Ecology (BFI Film Classics, forthcoming), Joanna Hogg: New British Art Cinema (EUP, forthcoming), Deborah Levy’s Inner Cinema: Literature, Imagination, Landscapes (forthcoming), Filming the Body in Crisis: Trauma, Healing and Hopefulness (Palgrave, 2015) and The Place of Breath in Cinema (EUP, 2012).
+She has presented her work at over 40 academic conferences and her ground-breaking research on breath, air and phenomenology served as the primary text for two special issues of peer-reviewed journals.